 - 1/2 cup unsweetened almond milk

-- First, preheat oven to 375ºF and spray a medium-size baking dish or cake pan with coconut oil cooking spray.
-I used a 1.5 qt. baking dish, but a 9×9 inch cake pan will also work!
+- First, preheat oven to 375ºF and spray a medium-size baking dish or cake pan.
+I used a but a 9x9-inch cake pan will also work!

 - In a large bowl, mash 1 very ripe banana until liquidy.
 Then, add in eggs, peanut butter, vanilla extract, maple syrup, and almond milk and mix until smooth.

 - Add rolled oats, flour, baking powder, and salt, and mix until everything is thoroughly combined.